per1234/ino-troubleshooting/miscellaneous.md

 #### The LED on my Arduino board is red and/or blinking.
 What's wrong?
 An LED being red doesn't mean it's a signal of a problem.
 The built-in LEDs on Arduino boards are generally always the same color.
 They don't change color to red to indicate an issue.
 Some manufacturers will use different colored LEDs than others.

-New Arduino boards often arrive with a program running that blinks the on-board LED.
+New Arduino boards often arrive with a program running that blinks the onboard LED.
 This is not an indication of a problem.

 ---